-Many of us enjoy using candles, particularly during celebrations and festivals, but none of us want to burn down our homes or risk our lives by not using candles safely.
+Many of us enjoy using candles and tealights, particularly during celebrations and on dark evenings, but none of us want to burn down our homes or risk our lives by not using candles safely.

 Using candles safely

-- Always place your candles/tea lights in a suitable fire resistant candleholder
+- Always place your candles and tealights in a suitable fire resistant candleholder

-- Make sure the candleholder holds the candle/tea light firmly and is on a flat and stable surface to stop it falling over.
+- Make sure the candleholder holds candles and tealights firmly and is on a flat and stable surface to stop it falling over

-- Always leave at least 10cm (4 inches) between burning candles/tea lights and never place them under shelves or other enclosed spaces.
-Keep candles/tea lights, matches and lighters out of the reach of children and pets.
+- Always leave at least 10cm (4 inches) between burning candles and tealights.
+Never place them under shelves or other enclosed spaces.

-- Keep candles/tea lights away from curtains, furniture and anything else that can catch fire.
-Keep loose clothing and hair away from candles/tea lights when they are lit.
+- Keep candles and tealights away from curtains, furniture and anything else that can catch fire

-- Always put candles/tea lights out and leave to cool down before you try to move them.
-Always put candles/tea lights out when you are out of the room and when you go to sleep.
+- Always put candles and tealights out and leave to cool down before you try to move them

-- Use a candle ‘snuffer’ or a metal spoon to put the candle/tea light out – it is safer than blowing them out which can send sparks and hot wax flying.
+- Use a candle ‘snuffer’ or metal spoon to put candles and tealights out – it is safer than blowing them out which can send sparks and hot wax flying

 View the videos below to see how dangerous candles can be: